Exner7/Ergasia_1_E14166_Sviridov_Alexander/README.md

         1.  ( *Authorization* )
             retrieve the request authorization header ( the `user_uuid` )
-            if an exception occurs while retreiving data return with an error response `status = 500`
+            if an exception occurs while retreiving authorization return with an error response `status = 500`

             Validate authorization using `is_session_valid( user_uuid )`
             if the user is not authorized return with an error response `status = 401`